 Because you have a full minute (10 rounds of combat) before the spell ends, if you’ve already cast Shillelagh on your staff or club, you get that bonus on your opportunity attacks.

-This might be pretty situational, but it’s nifty to have when those situations arise.
+This might be pretty situational, but it’s nifty to have a plan for when those situations arise!

 While War Caster is a great feat, you’ll generally want to spend your first Ability Score Increases buffing up your Wisdom as a Druid since that’s what powers most of your abilities.

 Shillelagh can be devastating if you are multiclassing.
 Combining this buff with the extra attack feature that you gain access to for hitting level 5 in a martial class like the Monk, Fighter, Ranger, or Paladin is excellent.

 Especially as a Monk who can use their Flurry of Blows ability to unleash even more attacks, you can find yourself getting extra use out of the Shillelagh spell.